MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

 search.appverid: MET150
 ms.reviewer:
 ms.date: 03/26/2018
 description: Learn how technologies like Single sign-on, and Modern Authentication affects your sign in behavior on iOS, Android, macOS, and PC.
 How to use teams with many accounts, and restrict sign in.
-Includes how to tell Teams to ignore the pre-fill of the user's name (UPN) at sign-in. ms.custom: seo-marvel-apr2020 ms.localizationpriority: high ms.collection:
+Includes how to tell Teams to ignore the prefill of the user's name (UPN) at sign-in. ms.custom: seo-marvel-apr2020 ms.localizationpriority: high ms.collection: